christo/revenge/README.md

 The URL to point your browser to is shown in the console.

-During development, `bun` is used for speed and convenience, and if you don't have it, the sanity script will alert you.
-While `bun` is recommended, it should work fine with a different js runtime like node or deno.
-To use `npm` or `pnpm`, check the `client/package.json` and `server/package.json` files to see what scripts are defined.

 ## System Design

 Build and execution environment is `vite` for the client and `bun` for both client and server.
 Node should also work with `npm` or `pnpm`.
 I'm not sure how to structure the project to be transparently agnostic about this but if you have opinions and skills, get in touch and I will accommodate any sane suggestions.
+To use `npm` or `pnpm`, check the `client/package.json` and `server/package.json` files to see what scripts are defined.

 ## Features